solo-fsw/eprime_package_markers/README.md

     - Something went wrong when sending the marker CrashOnMarkerErrors is set to True when undefined.
 Note that the task does not crash when connection with the marker device gets lost during the experiment!
 Always check your data to make sure markers are received correctly.
 When CrashOnMarkerErrors is set to False and GenMarkerFile is set to True, marker errors will be saved in the Markers .tsv file.
 - **DummyMode:** Optional: set to True to use dummy mode and be able to run the task when no marker device is connected (set to False when undefined).
 - **GenMarkerFile:** Optional: set to True to generate a .tsv file that contains information about the markers that were sent during the task and possibly the marker errors that occured (set to True when undefined).
+Note that markers are only saved when the task has run to completion.
 - **Flash255:** Optional: set to True to send two pulses with value 255 at initialization (set to False when undefined).

 ![openmarkerdevice](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/ae20f769-ab0d-4d15-b4f2-028248a48521)